How to Make Your Next HR Data Presentation Pop [15+ Tips]

 How to Measure the Success of an HR Analytics Presentation

-Use Surveys & Evaluations
+Use Surveys and Evaluations

 For full participation, make your surveys quick and easy.
 You could even conduct a brief evaluation using a mobile survey app, so everyone can use their smartphones to provide feedback on the spot.